turbaevsky/indicators/doc/CY.md

 Report the feedwater copper concentration to the nearest 0.001 ppb.

 When a single integrated sampling period starts in one month and ends in a second month, the value obtained from the analysis of this sample is counted for the sampling period from both months.
 If the analysis indicates >L-1 S/U limit, then the out-of-spec duration for the first month shall include the time period from the start of the sample until the end of the last day of the first month.
 Additionally, the out-of-spec duration for the second month shall include the time period from the start of the first day of the second month until the time the sample is removed for analysis.

 For example, if the weekly metals sample is collected on Tuesday the 29th and a new seven day sample is started the same day, the next seven day sample collected on Tuesday the 5th will be used as data for the 30th and 31st of the previous month and the period in the next month up to the 5th.
 If Tuesday the 5th sample results were above L-1 S/U limit, hours >L-1 S/U limit will be reported for the 30th and 31st of the previous month and for the first five days of the current month.

 Only report a value for the first seven days of operations at or above 30% power units after the completion of a refueling outage.
 For all other months, enter 0.000 and select “Final” for the status.

 ###### Steam Generator Copper Removal Efficiency %

 For units that add polyacrylic acid (PAA) dispersant to the steam generators, enter the steam generator blowdown copper removal efficiency time-weighted average in percent (xx.x%), calculated by (mass of SGBD Cu)/(mass of FFWCu).

 The parameter value to be entered is based on the weekly or monthly time-weighted average value (VT) as defined by the following:

-$$VT=\frac{\sum V_i \cdot T_i}{\sum T_i}$$
+$$VT=\frac{\sum{V_i\cdot\T_i}}{\sum{T_i}}$$

 Use whole days in the calculation.